Pornographic magazine: History

 In 1963, Lui started in France to compete against Playboy, while Bob Guccione did the same in the United Kingdom in 1965 with Penthouse.
-Penthouse's style was different to other magazines; with women looking indirectly at the camera, as if they were going about their private idylls.
+Penthouse's style was different from other magazines, with women looking indirectly at the camera, as if they were going about their private idylls.
 This change of emphasis influenced erotic depictions of women.
 Penthouse was also the first magazine to publish pictures that included pubic hair and full frontal nudity, both of which were considered beyond the bounds of the erotic and in the realm of pornography at the time.
 In 1965, Mayfair was launched in the UK in competition to Playboy and Penthouse.
 In September 1969 Penthouse was launched in the U.S., bringing new competition to Playboy.
 In order to retain its market share Playboy followed Penthouse in the display of pubic hair, risking obscenity charges, and launching the "Pubic Wars".
 As competition between the two magazines escalated, their photos became increasingly more explicit.
 In the late 1960s, some magazines began to move into more explicit displays often focusing on the buttocks as standards of what could be legally depicted and what readers wanted to see.

 By the 1970s magazines containing images of the pubic area became increasingly common.
 In the UK, Paul Raymond acquired and then relaunched Men Only in 1971 as a pornographic magazine, and then launched Club International in 1972.
 Playboy was the first to clearly show visible pubic hair in January 1971.
 The first full frontal nude centerfold was Playboy's Miss January 1972.
 In 1974, Larry Flynt first published Hustler in the US, which contained more explicit material.
 Some researchers have detected increasingly violent images in magazines like Playboy and Penthouse over the course of the 1970s, with them then returning to their more upscale style by the end of the decade.
 Paul Raymond Publications relaunched Escort in 1980 in the UK, Razzle in 1983, and Men's World in 1988.